 And it is!!!

-The colour is stunning, and the flavours are bold!
+The color is stunning, and the flavors are bold!
 Depending on your raspberries, the sugar ratio will change.
-I found my raspberries kind of bland in flavour (at least the one package I tried!) so I thought less sugar would be good.
+I found my raspberries kind of bland in flavor (at least the one package I tried!) so I thought less sugar would be good.
 Turns out, you should try some raspberries in each pack as when I ate some for a snack, I was rewarded with sour raspberries!
 Needless to say, the pie had a tart taste (which worked for us!
-But if you don’t like sour, I suggest more sugar, lol.)
+But if you don't like sour, I suggest more sugar, lol.)

-Being the romantic I am, and wanting to show off the beautiful filling colour of this raspberry pie, I went with a simple pie crust design!
+Being the romantic I am, and wanting to show off the beautiful filling color of this raspberry pie, I went with a simple pie crust design!

 I actually did not have a small enough heart cookie cutter so I used the bottom of one of my Wilton cake decorating tips and a paring knife to cut out the heart shape.
 This did the job!